 Lau, Chi Ping Martin, age 38, is an Executive Director with effect from March 21, 2007.
 Mr. Lau was appointed as the President of the Company in February 2006 to assist Mr. Ma, Chairman of the Board and Chief Executive Officer, in managing the day-to-day operation of the Company.
 In February 2005, he joined the Company as the Chief Strategy and Investment Officer of the Company, and was responsible for corporate strategies, investments, merger and acquisitions and investor relations.
 Prior to joining the Company, Mr. Lau was an Executive Director at Goldman Sachs (Asia) L.L.C's investment banking division and the Chief Operating Officer of its Telecom, Media and Technology Group.
 Prior to that, he worked at Mckinsey & Company, Inc. as a management consultant.
-Mr. Lau received a Bachelor of Science Degree in Electrical Engineering from the University of Michigan, a Master of Science Degree in Electrical Engineering from Stanford University and a MBA from Kellogg Graduate School of Management, Northwestern University.
+Mr. Lau received a Bachelor of Science Degree in Electrical Engineering from the University and a MBA from Kellogg Graduate School of Management, Northwestern University.
 On July 28, 2011, Mr. Lau was appointed as a non-executive director of Kingsoft Corporation Limited, an Internet based software developer, distributor and software service provider listed in Hong Kong.